 As mentioned above, some companies go the traditional route of setting up their own entities and finding a local payroll provider in each country.

-But this also means that the company has to manage multiple providers and payroll data is dispersed among separate vendors, which leads to potential errors and more time spent on the payroll process.
+But this also means that the company has to manage multiple providers, and payroll data is dispersed among separate vendors, which leads to potential payroll errors and more time spent on the payroll process.

 No matter how you choose to grow internationally, multi-country payroll is an important tool in your global expansion toolbelt.
 Velocity Global’s Multi-Country Payroll platform helps you tackle international payroll accurately and compliantly, wherever your global workforce is located.

-Reach out to learn how Velocity Global’s solutions can enhance your global operations and expansion needs.
+Reach out to learn how Velocity Global’s solutions can streamline your global operations and expansion needs.